ikegabriel/jenkins-api-deployment/README.md

 9. Create an AWS IAM role with the necessary permissions for ECS:
    - Attach policies like `AmazonEC2ContainerRegistryFullAccess` and `AmazonECS_FullAccess` to the role.
    - Attach this role to your ECS task definition (see section 7).

+### CONFIGURE APP ENVIRONMENT
+10. Configure the environment of the AWS service whiich you wish to deploy the app to.
+For this instance its AWS Fargate:

 ---